Crowdar/lippia-web-sample-project/README.md

 ## Project type options:
 - The project type option allows the user to say Lippia which library would need to download.
-For this project is setted the WEB_CHROME one that uses the library for this webdriver.
+For this project is set the WEB_CHROME one that uses the library for this webdriver.
   This option can be changed in the pom.xml file
   You can get more information checking the readme from lippia-core project.